-The fluorescence spectra of the ligand H2bpb and the complex are determined in the solid state under the same measurement environment at room temperature on HITRCHI F-4500 Fluorophotometer.
-The fluorescence excitation spectra of the ligand H2bpb ($\lambda{max} = 244$ nm) and that of the complex ($\lambda{max} =$
+The fluorescence spectra of the ligand H2bpb and the complex are determined in the solid state under the same measurement environment at room temperature on Hitachi F-4500 fluorophotometer.
+The fluorescence excitation spectra of the ligand H2bpb ($\lambda{max} = 244$ nm) and that of the complex ($\lambda{max} = 245$ nm) are illustrated in Figure 7.

-FIG. 8.
-The fluorescence emission spectra of ligand and the complex in solid state.

-245 nm) are illustrated in Figure 7.
 The emission spectra of the ligand and the complex upon excitation at the isosbestic point at 245 nm are plotted in Figure 8.
-Though the complex displays an evidently higher luminescence strength than ligand H2bpb ($\lambda{max} = 389$ nm), but models and positions of their peaks are same, which is likely attributed to the charge transfer of intraligand.
+Though the complex displays an evidently higher luminescence strength than ligand H2bpb ($\lambda{max} = 389$ nm), models and positions of their peaks are same, which is likely attributed to the charge transfer of the intra-ligand.